 From Figure 7 it is clear that the maximum carboxylation capacity (Vcmax) is central, influencing both pollutant uptake and hence O3 deposition, as well as those processes that will determine damage.
 This is directly related to leaf N which will in turn be influenced by a variety of factors, one of which will be N deposition.
-Therefore, by altering Vcmax to simulate variations in leaf N it is possible to assess the effect of N deposition on O_3 uptake.
-This provides the opportunity to assess how leaf N might influence PODy and DRs (assuming there is no influence of leaf N on the toxicity of a given PODy).
+Therefore, by altering Vcmax to simulate variations in leaf N it is possible to assess the effect of N deposition on $O_3$ uptake.
+This provides the opportunity to assess how leaf N might influence PODy and DDRs (assuming there is no influence of leaf N on the toxicity of a given PODy).
 The key here is to alter leaf N and Vcmax by values that can simulate the influence of N deposition likely to be experienced across Europe within different tree species.
 In this analysis we use a top-down approach whereby we search the literature to identify the range of Vcmax values found within particular species (focussing on Beech & Birch and Norway spruce).
-We assume these values are indicative of the full range of leaf N values (though we acknowledge that VCmax will also vary with phenology, tree age, tree height and will acclimate to environmental conditions (Niinemets, 2002).
+We assume these values are indicative of the full range of leaf N values (though we acknowledge that Vcmax will also vary with phenology, tree age, tree height and will acclimate to environmental conditions (Niinemets, 2002).
 We then assume that these leaf N values can be related to N deposition using empirical data collected from ICP Forests (see section 5).
-An alternative approach would have been to estimate Vcmax from values of leaf N (as described in Wilson et al., 2000), however, given the uncertainty in estimating the variability in leaf N across Europe we decided against this approach.
+An alternative approach would have been to estimate Vcmax from values of leaf N (as described in Wilson et al., 2000), however, given the uncertainty in estimating the variability in leaf N across Europe we prefer the approach that is constrained by actual observations of Vcmax.

-The aim of the following exercise is to provide an indication of the extent that variable leaf N might be expected to affect PODy and subsequent DRs through alteration of stomatal O_3 uptake.
-In practical terms it could be used to identify European regions that might be more or less sensitive to prevailing O_3 profiles according to levels of N deposition and N availability.
-This could provide very crude assessments of the spatial location of combined risk from O_3 and N deposition.
-In theoretical terms it provides a modelling and mapping framework that can be used to explore these interactions further in the future through design of new experiments (both controlled chamber and epidemiological studies) as well as modelling experiments (possibly linking with the larger scale regional models that incorporate N dynamics.
+The aim of the following exercise is to provide an indication of the extent that variable leaf N might be expected to affect PODy and subsequent DDRs through alteration of stomatal O3 uptake.
+In practical terms it could be used to identify European regions that might be more or less sensitive to prevailing O3 profiles according to levels of N deposition and N availability.
+This could provide assessments of the spatial location of combined risk from O3 and N deposition.
+In theoretical terms it provides a modelling and mapping framework that can be used to explore these interactions further in the future through design of new experiments (both controlled chamber and epidemiological studies) as well as modelling experiments (possibly linking with the larger scale regional models that incorporate N dynamics using more sophisticated apporaches).

-The following describes the use of the new An-gsto model to construct DRs (with NAI as the response parameter) which explore the effect of leaf N on PODy, the aim is to understand the likely size of the influence of variable leaf N.
+The following describes the use of the new An-gsto model to construct DDRs (with NAI as the response parameter) which explore the effect of leaf N on PODy, the aim is to understand the likely size of the influence of variable leaf N.